Treasure hunters can find agates, shells, sea creatures and, of course, our famous hand-blown glass floats hidden all along the beach.

 Beachcomb with an expert with our hands-on Beachcombing Exploriences.
 Take a guided tour along the beach where you'll identify coastal treasures like gemstones, agates, fossils, shells, jasper and minerals.

-When the Pacific recedes each day, you’ll find tide pools where colorful miniature displays of ocean habitat dwell, waiting to be discovered.Learn More
+When the Pacific recedes each day on Oregon's Coast, you’ll find tide pools where colorful miniature displays of ocean habitat dwell, waiting to be discovered.Learn More